dianejchang/Cookie-Cazimi/README.md

 # Key Insights
 ### The top 3 Product Base Flavors (PBF) in 2024 were Signature, Lemon, and Chocolate.
 - **Signature PBF:** Chocolate and Fruit were the most popular Add-Ins.
-    - Chocolate Chip and White Chocolate Berry were the best sellers
+    - Chocolate Chip and White Chocolate Berry were the best sellers.
 - **Lemon PBF:** Fruit was the most popular Add-In.
     - Lemon Blueberry and Lemon Raspberry were the best sellers.
     - Despite having the least add-in variety, Lemon PBF maintained high popularity.